 Every financial planning firm is going to have a different set of criteria when entering a website design project.
 Needs vs. wants will differ across the board but it’s important to understand the fundamental differences between frameworks and templates as you research website providers.
 It’s also important to consider function before selecting a path to go down.

 And as for us?
 Well, after watching hundreds of thousands of financial advisors be limited to the same website templates, Twenty Over Ten’s co-founders saw a need in the market and set about to fill it.
 They recognized the need for advisors to be able to have unique, customizable websites that still meet all 17a-4 rules and regulations regarding compliance review and archiving.
 Our platform does just that.
-We also understand that sometimes, you just want to get a website up and running quick, but then down the road as your business grows, you’ll have changes and updates you’ll want to make (without having to completely redesign your site).
+We also understand that sometimes, you just want to get a website up and running quickly, but then down the road, as your business grows, you’ll have changes and updates you’ll want to make (without having to completely redesign your site).
 Our platform allows for that as well.

 We are proud to be the first provider to offer a framework-based website option for advisors that allows you to be creative while remaining compliant.
 Our platform automatically archives every published change to your website, giving you access to a private website URL and print-friendly documentation.
 All of our archiving meets SEC rule 17a-4 and is available to you through your dashboard at any time.